BSCS-3A/Admin-Management/html/ReadMe.txt

 - photo can now be saved in database
 - applied form validation for adding accounts
 - minor fixes in UI

+Election schedule
+- date and time countdown can now set
+- minor fixes in UI